Top-5 Focus Points For Marketing Higher Education To Generation ‘Z’

 Speaking of Snapchat, social media is continuing to rise in importance.
 According to marketingcharts.com, 47% of teens call Snapchat their favorite platform.
 But, don’t go putting all your eggs in one basket.
 Nearly 6 in 10 still say that Instagram is a better way to reach them, and a majority said that good old fashioned email is more viable than Snapchat to reach them.
 Consider Snapchat a good platform for brand awareness, but less important in your enrollment push.

 4–I Want Results…

 Gen Z-ers, true to their skeptical nature, are more conscientious than any other generation about the “return on investment” when it comes to their degree.
 They appreciate the importance of a degree–71% say that college is either very important or absolutely necessary–but they have witnessed the financial hardships of previous generations burdened by big student loan debts.
 They seek a good value from their education: only 11% are interested in a prestigious institution!
-This could quickly lead to a rise in Technical School enrollment, and even bring about a change in the role of community colleges.
+This could quickly lead to a rise in Technical School enrollment, have people looking towards the clep prep route, and even bring about a change in the role of community colleges.
 There’s a new opportunity for community colleges to more prominently assume the role of a starter school–giving students college credit for a good value before they finish their bachelor degrees at a four-year institution.
 In fact, 39% of Gen Z-ers are interested in exploring options outside the traditional four-year, on-campus college experience.

 5–…Especially If I’m Paying!